 Play.
 It’s how kids learn.
 But is all play equal?
-When the weather outside gets frightful, where can you take your little ones to work off some energy in some educational play.
 Here is a list of five wonderful Indoor Playgrounds in Atlanta that offer not only a place for physical exertion, but a mental workout as well.
 Many also have guides for parents to understand just what their kids are learning as they play.
 All of these places target kids from toddlers to elementary age.
 Please note, although I am describing them as ‘playgrounds’ all of these locations require that a parent engage with their children while they play.
 However, the good news is there is only one way in or out, so if you are chasing multiple kids and one gets away, you’ve only got one exit to cover.

 1. NatureQuest at Fernbank Museum of Natural History - This indoor playground in Atlanta boasts 100 interactive encounters including live animals.
 The exhibit features six diverse ecosystems : the ocean/estuary, swamp, pine flatwoods, forest, waterfall/river, and caves designed around a kids clubhouse.
 Parents can pick up one of the exploration cards that explain each ecosystem and offer a checklist of what you’ll find.
 Adults can engage children with the fun facts or question and answers from the cards.
 There are also “ologist cards” that provide information on the exhibition through the eyes of different scientists, such as an archaeologist, geologist, zoologist, marine biologist, and others.